noahsamoa/angel/README.md

-# Biblically Accurate Angel Animation
+# Ophanim Animation

 This repository contains code for creating a visually stunning and interactive representation of a biblically accurate angel using Three.js.
 The angel is composed of various elements, including rings, eyes, and text, each with different materials and animations.

 ## Features

-- **Interactive Animation**: The angel's wings and rings rotate, and the eyes wobble up and down.
+- **Interactive Animation**: The angel's wings and rings rotate, and the eye wobbles up and down.
 - **Custom Text Rendering**: Monospace text is rendered behind the angel, allowing for customization.

 ## Usage

 To view the angel animation, simply open the `index.html` file in a web browser that supports WebGL.
-You can also host the files on a web server for online access.

 ## Credits